-Parents of children with asthma and allergies are all too familiar with doctor’s offices, doses of steroids, antibiotics, allergy medications and sometimes even the dreaded emergency room visit.
+Parents of children with allergies are all too familiar with doctor’s offices, doses of steroids, antibiotics, allergy medications and sometimes even the dreaded emergency room visit.

 For instance, a 2007 Spanish study found that children who regularly ate fish and certain vegetables (green beans, tomatoes, cucumbers, zucchini and eggplant) had 40% fewer allergy and asthma symptoms than kids who rarely ate them.

 Antioxidant-rich superfoods won’t make a difference in a child’s health if the rest of his diet is poor.
-So be sure your kids avoid foods filled with excess sugar, preservatives, food coloring and additives, as well as fried foods and too much red meat (which increases inflammation).
+So be sure your kids avoid foods filled with excess sugar, preservatives, food colouring and additives, as well as fried foods and too much red meat (which increases inflammation).

 If your child thinks he doesn’t like salmon, try making it with yummy sauces he likes, such as teriyaki, and serve it over rice.
 Or mix blueberry all-fruit spread with brown mustard, spread on top of the fish and cover with crushed crackers for a crunch.

 This antioxidant-rich veggie is a great option because many kids will actually eat it (especially given the right toppings).
 Cover it with something tasty, like cream of cheddar soup, to make it more appealing.

-Berries and apples are the perfect snack on the go; you can also top a healthy portion of berries with a small scoop of natural sorbet or frozen yogurt for a perfectly sweet sundae.
+Berries and apples are the perfect snack on the go; you can also top a healthy portion of berries with a small scoop of natural sorbet or frozen yoghurt for a perfectly sweet sundae.

-The vitamin C in oranges is best-known for its cold-fighting powers -- but experts say it can also stabilize the cell membrane of mast cells, reducing the histamine release that can cause allergy symptoms.
+The vitamin C in oranges is best-known for its cold-fighting powers - but experts say it can also stabilize the cell membrane of mast cells, reducing the histamine release that can cause allergy symptoms.

 5. Coconut Water or Coconut Oil

 Sneak this oil into your child’s diet by cooking with it, or try coconut water juice boxes, which can be found in the health food aisles of most grocery stores.